 non-stick cooking spray

-Thaw frozen cassava by immersing bag in a bowl of tap water for 10 minutes.
-Place cassava into sieve and allow to drain for 15 minutes.
+Thaw the frozen cassava by immersing bag in a bowl of tap water for 10 minutes.
+Transfer the cassava into sieve and allow to drain for 15 minutes.

-In a large bowl, add drained cassava, pumpkin, condensed milk, vanilla extract, tapioca starch, and egg.
-If you like a sweeter cake, add sugar.
+In a large bowl, add the drained cassava, pumpkin puree, condensed milk, optional sugar, vanilla extract, tapioca starch, and egg.
 Mix everything together, blending well.

-Coat 9X9 baking dish with non-stick cooking spray.
-Pour batter into baking dish.
-Place hands on either side of the baking dish and shake it back and forth a few times to help the batter settle evenly in the dish.
+Coat an 8 inch by 8 inch baking dish with non-stick cooking spray.
+Pour the batter into baking dish.
+Place your hands on either side of the baking dish and shake it back and forth a few times to help the batter settle evenly in the dish.
 Smooth the top of the cake using a spoon or spatula.
-Cover baking dish with foil and seal the edges.
+Cover the baking dish with foil, sealing it well.
 Bake for 30 minutes.